 Stephanie has worked in a variety of settings within the social work field for the past five years.
 Stephanie is deeply curious about the human experience of each individual and believes that as a therapist, it is a privilege to be a part of each person’s journey through healing and recovery.
 Stephanie believes access to universal mental health care is a fundamental human right, and that the therapeutic relationship is instrumental to the healing process.

 Stephanie brings a keen sense of compassion, humor and openness to the therapy space.
-Her approach is relational, strengths based, and trauma informed.
-Her practice is informed by intersectional feminism, critical race theory and psychodynamic theory.
+Stephanie's approach is relational, strengths based, and trauma informed.
+Stephanie's practice is informed by intersectional feminism, critical race theory and psychodynamic theory.